Who is Lisa?

 Water Conservation is key.
 There are many simple steps and small changes to our lifestyle that can literally make a world of difference.
 My mission while I am on this planet is to be “Saving the Planet One Yard at a Time”.
 I hope that my blog helps you be more forward thinking in your every day activities, that you are mindful of everything you put on our Earth, as well as the plants you choose.
-Gardening has many benefits and I think it’s important for your yard to be an extension of your living space.
+Gardening has many physical and mental benefits and I think it’s important for your yard to be an extension of your living space.